-The resident VAT number requires a company to fulfill several substance requirements before it can be considered a ‘resident’ company.
+The resident VAT number in the Netherlands requires a company to fulfil several substance requirements before it can be considered a ‘resident’ company.
 At this moment, the tax authorities focus on the office, mainly because a Dutch BV does not show any other substance in the Netherlands.
 If you can provide other evidence to show that the company does have an actual business (or have facilities to run an actual business) in the Netherlands, the VAT still can be activated.
 Having a virtual office is legal in the Netherlands.

 There might be two options for you: